penguinawesome1/chroma/README.md

 An efficient way to store data in bits.
-Adjusts size of bits based on number of unique data types in runtime.
+Adjusts size representation of bits per item based on number of unique data types in runtime.